The Sorcerer and the White Snake: Plot

 Abbot Fahai and his assistant Neng Ren meet an ice harpy at the top of a mountain.
-The harpy turns the impetuous Neng Ren into an ice statue.
-Unrepentant, Fahai is forced to capture her with a demon trapper, which releases Neng Ren from the transformation.
-Neng Ren is then tasked to confine the ice harpy at Lei Feng Pagoda, confining it in a magic circle along with other trapped demons.
+The harpy turned Neng Ren into an ice statue.
+Fahai is forced to capture her with a demon trapper, releasing Neng Ren from the transformation.
+Neng Ren is tasked to confine the ice harpy at Lei Feng Pagoda, in a magic circle along with other trapped demons.

-On the other side of the mountain, two female snake demons (Qingqing and Susu) are playing around when they spot a physician, Xu Xian, picking herbs at the foot of the mountain with his friends.
-Qingqing, being a playful snake, scares him, causing him to fall into the lake below.
-Susu, being gentler, assumes human form and kisses Xu Xian, which allows Vital Essence to flow from her into his body thus saving him.
-When Xu Xian wakes up he tells his friends about the kiss, which only makes them laugh.
+On the other side of the mountain, two female snake demons (Qingqing and Susu) spot a physician, Xu Xian, picking herbs.
+Qingqing scares him, causing him to fall into the lake.
+Susu assumes human form and kisses Xu Xian, allowing Vital Essence to flow from her into his body, saving him.

-After finding a victim of a bat demon, Fahai and Neng Ren leave the temple to subdue the bat demon.
+After finding a victim of a bat demon, Fahai and Neng Ren leave the temple to subdue it.
 Xu Xian comes across them and offers a boat ride to the city.
-Susu starts thinking about the day she kissed Xu Xian and decides to head to the city to find him.
-Meanwhile, while Qingqing is exploring the city, she comes across Neng Ren and decides to help him subdue the bat demon by revealing its location.
+Susu starts thinking about the day she kissed Xu Xian and heads to the city to find him.
+While Qingqing is exploring the city, she comes across Neng Ren and decides to help him subdue the bat demon by revealing its location.
 Neng Ren defeats the bat demon's cohorts, but is unable to subdue the bat demon king and is bitten.
-Though he is subsequently saved by Fahai, Neng Ren starts turning into a bat demon himself the next day and decides to run away.
-Meanwhile, Xu Xian recognizes Susu and they spend the night together, oblivious to the fact that she is a snake in human form.
+Though saved by Fahai, Neng Ren starts turning into a bat demon and decides to run away.
+Meanwhile, Xu Xian recognises Susu.
+They spend the night together, but he is unaware she is a snake in human form.

-Neng Ren is found by Qingqing and the two befriend each other.
+Qingqing finds Zheng Ren and the two befriend each other.
 They realize that Neng Ren, despite becoming a bat demon, still has all his human taste for human food, and most of his human qualities.
 Meanwhile, Xu Xian and Susu wed.
-Fahai gives Xu Xian a dagger that can kill demons, anticipating that Susu is a demon since she is able to counter the poison of the fox demon and confronts and defeats her but spares her as she had helped save others with a warning to leave Xu Xian as their union will only cause pain and threatens to kill her otherwise.
+Fahai gives Xu Xian a dagger that can kill demons.
+Suspecting that Susu is a demon, Fahai confronts and defeats her.
+He spares her as she had helped save others but warns her to leave Xu Xi threatening to kill her otherwise.
 When she doesn't, Fahai and his disciples attack her and Xu Xian's cottage.
 Susu fights the battle in snake form, but is stabbed by Xu Xian, who is unaware of her true identity.
 Susu escapes but is gravely injured.
 Xu Xian, after realizing what he has done, decides to get the spirit root to heal her.